 Cost of the course

-The individual course fee is set by the course organiser, as a guide, this is usually from £250 to £275.
+As a guide, to complete all the modules in the course usually costs from £250 to £275.
 This does not cover your travel to and from the venue, or any accommodation or meals.

 If you are a volunteer coach and are coaching to benefit your club, we highly recommend enquiring with your club or county about financial assistance.